Radiofrequency ablation: Tumors

 RFA may be performed to treat tumors in the lung, liver, kidney, and bone, as well as other body organs less commonly.
 Once the diagnosis of tumor is confirmed, a needle-like RFA probe is placed inside the tumor.
 The radiofrequency waves passing through the probe increase the temperature within tumor tissue, which results in destruction of the tumor.
 RFA can be used with small tumors, whether these arose within the organ (primary tumors) or spread to the organ (metastases).
 The suitability of RFA for a particular tumor depends on multiple factors.

 RFA can usually be administered as an outpatient procedure, though may at times require a brief hospital stay.
 RFA may be combined with locally delivered chemotherapy to treat hepatocellular carcinoma (primary liver cancer).
-A method currently in phase III trials uses the low-level heat (hyperthermia) created by the RFA probe to trigger release of concentrated chemotherapeutic drugs from heat-sensitive liposomes in the margins around the ablated tissue as a treatment for hepatocellular carcinoma (HCC).
+Phase III trials have tried using the low-level heat (hyperthermia) created by the RFA probe to trigger release of concentrated chemotherapeutic drugs from heat-sensitive liposomes in the margins around the ablated tissue as a treatment for hepatocellular carcinoma (HCC).

 Radiofrequency ablation is also used in pancreatic cancer and bile duct cancer.